 There is a growing conception that drinking alcohol will cause acne outbreaks.
-However, alcohol is very rarely a direct cause of acne; but it can affect your skin in many ways.
+However, alcohol is rarely a direct cause of acne; but it can affect your skin in many ways.
+See below:

 Like all things related to acne, alcohol will affect different people in a different ways.
 Some people may breakout in pimples after every drink whilst others will be able to drink as much as they wish without any noticeable effect.

 While there is very little evidence to show that drinking alcohol causes acne there are some definite connections.

 Many drinks contain a lot of carbs and sugar!
 This can cause issues with your skin.
 See our Acne Tips for more info.

 Drinking regularly will depress your immune system and it is your immune system which helps keep the acne bacteria under control .A weakened immune system will make it easier for bacteria to build up in your skin pores.

 Better than a prescription?The Journal of the American Academy of Dermatology found that Benzoyl Peroxide + Salicylic Acid produced even better results than a leading prescription.
 See chart below for ingredient information.

 Alcohol will change your hormone levels and one direct cause of acne is an imbalance in testosterone or oestrogen levels.
 People often drink to help deal with stress, stress if also likely to affect your hormones so the combination of two could lead to problems and have an adverse effect on your skin.